rrvt/MakeApp/MakeApp/README.md

 I've also constructed an App to sort the file names in a project based only on the file name and not the path.
 Makes it a bit easier to find things.
 It is called AdjProj.

-### History
-I found that creating a new application with Visual Studio and then trying to customize it like MakeApp is quite difficult.
+I found that creating a new application with Visual Studio and then trying to customize it like MakeApp is annoyingly difficult.
 So I tried another approach today.
 I just copied the entire MakeApp directory to a new directory.
 Then I changed all the file names to the one that I wanted for the new project, even the solution and project file names.
 ```
    All MakeAppxxx.xxx were changed to MyAppxxx.xxx -- took 10 minutes or so as there are fewer than 15